vmware-archive/octant/README.md

 ## Contributing

-New contributors will need to sign a contributor license agreement before code changes can be merged.
-Follow the instructions given by `vmwclabot` after opening a pull request.
+New contributors will need to sign a CLA (contributor license agreement).
+We also ask that a changelog entry is included with your pull request.
+Details are described in our [contributing](CONTRIBUTING.md) documentation.

-Pull requests should also include a changelog with the naming convention described [here](CONTRIBUTING.md).
+See our [hacking](HACKING.md) guide for getting your development environment setup.

 See our [roadmap](ROADMAP.md) for tentative features in a 1.0 release.